MS Nordstjernen last position

 Review of MS Nordstjernen

-The 2,191-ton, 290-passenger cruise ship ms Nordstjernen was built in 1956 for Coastal Voyage, and is currently operated by Hurtigruten.
-In 2000 Nordstjernen was extensively modernised for exclusive Arctic sailing.
-Today the vessel takes explorers on sea adventures in the waters around Spitsbergen.
+The 300-passenger ship Nordstjernen was built in 1956 for Norwegian Coastal Voyage ferry service and is currently operated by Hurtigruten AS.
+In 2000 the boat was extensively modernized to allow Arctic navigation.
+Today the vessel takes explorers on sea adventures in the waters around Spitsbergen Island.

 MS Nordstjernen is named after Stella Polaris or the North Star, famous for helping the Vikings to navigate the north and seafarers find out their way back home.